mickknutson/spring_security_course/chapter03/chapter03.02/README.md

-# Chapter 02.06 #
+# Chapter 03.02 #

-# Overview
+# Logging in new users using SecurityContextHolder

-In this chapter we...?
+In this section we configure the application to allow for a new User registration and automatically logging-in the newly created user.